vincerubinetti/intro-to-svgs/src/_sections/08-paths.md

 {% include code-image.html src="6-paths/path-s.svg" %}

-This command should only be used right after a `Q` command or another `S` command.
+This command should only be used right after a `Q` command or another `S` command; otherwise there is no previous control point to assume from.

-This is how curve pen tools in programs like Inkscape and Illustrator typically work, where you click and drag to define the first control point of the next curve and the second control point of the previous curve at the same time.
+This is how the curve/pen tool in programs like Inkscape and Illustrator typically works, where you click and drag to simultaneously define the first control point of the next curve and the second control point of the previous curve.